 What is the cost of camp?

-The cost of camp is $250 per week.
+The cost of camp is $450 per week, plus $75 application fee.
 Additional fees will apply for daily therapy sessions.
 Anyone interested in attending camp is required to go through the screening process by calling 352.265.4623.
 During the screening process, our staff will determine if your child is a good candidate for camp and will obtain information regarding your insurance coverage in order to determine daily therapy fees or co-payment requirements.

 What does my camper need to bring?